Bray is a beautiful coastal town with 32,600 inhabitants.

 Bray has a wide range of local amenities and sports and social clubs in the vicinity offering everything from

-The appeal of Bray as a seaside resort is natural, with Bray Head offering hikes and walks for outdoor enthusiasts, a long open beach and a mile-long promenade surrounded by pubs, restaurants and ice-cream shops.
+The appeal of Bray as a seaside resort is natural.
+Bray Head offers hikes and walks for outdoor enthusiasts, a long open beach, and a mile-long promenade surrounded by pubs, restaurants, and ice cream shops.

-The coastal cliff walks to Greystones are a popular activity and provide additional opportunities to explore Ireland’s east coast.
+The coastal cliff walks to Greystones are popular and provide additional opportunities to explore Ireland’s east coast.

 Bray is one of Ireland’s largest historically seaside resort towns.

-It has a long history of being a tourist destination and still gets many tourists and day-trippers visiting, but it is well placed to serve these and the locals with some great restaurants and cafes and has a bustling social scene.
+It has a long history of being a tourist destination and still attracts many tourists and day-trippers, but it is well placed to serve these and the locals, with some great restaurants and cafes and a bustling social scene.

-The annual St Patricks and Summer festivals are well regarded and offer great entertainment with parades, air shows (most significant in Europe), fun fairs, concerts and much more.
+The annual St Patrick's and Summer festivals are well regarded and offer great entertainment, including parades, air shows (the most significant in Europe), fun fairs, concerts, and much more.

 It is known as the Gateway to the Garden of Ireland due to its beautiful scenery and famous coastal walks that offer breathtaking views.

-Bray boasts a lovely safe beach of sand and shingle and has a spacious esplanade.
+Bray boasts a lovely, safe beach of sand and shingle and a spacious esplanade.
 It provides an entirely peaceful environment for students to study and live.

 Some of Bray’s more famous current and previous residents include